Number 4 section was commanded by Capt George Mann

 Gnr Bell – Colle reported

-he was a shipping clerk and living at
+he was a shipping clerk who was living at

-Gnr Herbert Routledge was born on 23 May 1892 in Abbey Town in Cumberland.
+Gnr Herbert Routledge was born on 23 May 92 in Abbey Town in Cumberland.
 His father was a carpenter and his mother a school teacher.
-He was a milk recorder for the Board of Agriculture, when he was attested on 9 Dec 1915 at Penrith.
-Stating that his preference was to serve with the ASC MT, he joined the HS MGC from the Army Reserve on 28 April.
+He was a milk recorder for the Board of Agriculture when he was attested on 9 Dec 15 at Penrith.
+Stating that his preference was to serve with the ASC MT, he joined the HS MGC from the Army Reserve on 28 Apr 16.
 Transferred to D Coy on 29 May and deployed overseas on 1 Sep.
-He joined D Bn, in December 1916 and served with No 10 Coy.
+He joined D Bn in Dec 16 and served with No 10 Coy.
 He was wounded on 20 Nov during the attack at Flesquieres by a machine gun; the bullet passing though the left hand arm.
 He was evacuated on 11 Dec to No 3 Southern General Hospital at

 Gnr Wilkie – Colle reported

-D25 (Lt.
-Colle) was tasked to support D22 (Robinson) during an attack at Courcellette on 26 Sep but ditched near Pozieres en route.
+D25 (Lt Colle) was tasked to support D22 (Robinson) during an attack at Courcelette on 26 Sep but ditched near Pozieres en route.
 The crew photo published on the IWM site is dated 28 Nov ’16; however it is almost certainly one of the series taken at Elveden prior to the Company’s deployement to